LunarUndertow/drum-machine/README.md

-Simple drum machine with React and Redux
+A simple drum machine with React and Redux